Nigeria’s kidnapped teens feared to be abroad

 Some villagers near the Nigeria-Cameroon border indicate that they have seen girls on board buses heading to Cameroon.
 Other reports given to the BBC say a ‘bridegroom’ of a girl has been spotted: a bride price of 2000 Naira ($12.50) has been quoted.
 A local source in Cameroon told World Watch Monitor he confirms similar reports.

 Hundreds of people, mostly women, marched to the National Assembly in Abuja; the capital of Nigeria.
-The demonstrators handed a letter to the President of the Senate calling on the government to do more to secure the release of the school girls abducted by suspected Boko Haram militants.
+The demonstrators handed a letter to the President of the Senate calling on the government to do more to secure the release of the school girls abducted by suspected an extremist group that is located primarily in Northern Nigeria militants.

 The rally organisers, a new movement “Women for Peace and Justice” calls for the Nigerian government to mobilise every resource to bring back the girls.